Applying for a marine park permit

 Transfer of marine park permits

 Marine park permits may be transferred.
-An online application form must be submitted by the proposed transferee.
+An online application form must be submitted by the proposed transferee at least 20 business days before the day on which the transfer is intended to take effect.
 A letter or email from the current permit holder stating their intention to transfer or sell the permit, and the proposed transferee stating their intention to receive or purchase it, must also be submitted.
 The transferee must be a suitable person to hold a permit.
+The term and conditions of the transferred permit remain the same.
+If the transferee wishes to amend any part of the transferred permission they will need to apply for a permit amendment.

 Marine Park permit holder returns